Why has Goldman Sachs downgraded IT giants TCS, Infosys, and Tech Mahindra, while upgrading Wipro

-Goldman Sachs, the international investment bank and financial service provider, has updated its stance on Indian IT stocks amid the global economic slowdown and the looming worries of recession in the west.
+Goldman Sachs, the international investment bank and financial service provider, has updated its stance on Indian IT stocks amid the global economic slowdown and the looming worries of recession in the West.
 The financial services company has downgraded leading Indian tech companies like Tata Consultancy Services, Infosys, and Tech Mahindra to ‘SELL’ while upgrading Wipro to ‘BUY’.

 Why has Goldman Sachs updated its stance on the Indian IT industry?